Louis I of Hungary

 Like his father, Louis administered Hungary with absolute power and used royal prerogatives to grant privileges to his courtiers.
-However, he also confirmed the liberties of the Hungarian nobility at the Diet of 1351, emphasizing the equal status of all noblemen.
+However, he also confirmed the liberties of the Hungarian nobility at the Diet of 1351, emphasising the equal status of all noblemen.
 At the same Diet, he introduced an entail system and a uniform rent payable by the peasants to the landowners, and confirmed the right to free movement for all peasants.
 He waged wars against the Lithuanians, Serbia, and the Golden Horde in the 1350s, restoring the authority of Hungarian monarchs over territories along frontiers that had been lost during previous decades.
 He forced the Republic of Venice to renounce the Dalmatian towns in 1358.
 He also made several attempts to expand his suzerainty over the rulers of Bosnia, Moldavia, Wallachia, and parts of Bulgaria and Serbia.
 These rulers were sometimes willing to yield to him, either under duress or in the hope of support against their internal opponents, but Louis's rule in these regions was only nominal during most of his reign.
 His attempts to convert his pagan or Orthodox subjects to Catholicism made him unpopular in the Balkan states.
 Louis established a university in Pécs in 1367, but it was closed within two decades because he did not arrange for sufficient revenues to maintain it.

 Louis inherited Poland after his uncle's death in 1370.
 Since he had no sons, he wanted his subjects to acknowledge the right of his daughters to succeed him in both Hungary and Poland.
-For this purpose, he issued the Privilege of Koszyce (now Košice in Slovakia) in 1374 spelling out the liberties of Polish noblemen.
+For this purpose, he issued the Privilege of Koszyce (now Košice in Slovakia) in 1374, spelling out the liberties of Polish noblemen.
 However, his rule remained unpopular in Poland.
-In Hungary, he authorized the royal free cities to delegate jurors to the high court hearing their cases and set up a new high court.
+In Hungary, he authorised the royal free cities to delegate jurors to the high court, hearing their cases and set up a new high court.
 Suffering from a skin disease, Louis became even more religious during the last years of his life.
 At the beginning of the Western Schism, he acknowledged Urban VI as the legitimate pope.
 After Urban deposed Joanna and put Louis's relative Charles of Durazzo on the throne of Naples, Louis helped Charles occupy the kingdom.
 In Hungarian historiography, Louis was regarded for centuries as the most powerful Hungarian monarch who ruled over an empire "whose shores were washed by three seas".